 First I’d like to say thanks for choosing R&R. There are a host of other good fishing charter operators to choose from in Anacortes, but we think we provide the best service.
 Our goal is to make your experience with us top-notch.
-From safety to convenience we have tried to think of everything, and as such:
+From safety to convenience, we have tried to think of everything, and as such:

 - Our website is up-to-date and informative.

-- After you book you will receive an email confirmation detailing the date/time/and place you and your party are expected to show.
-The evening before your trip you will receive a call from your captain/guide.
+- After you book, you will receive an email confirmation detailing the date/time/and place you and your party are expected to show.
+The evening before your trip, you will receive a call from your captain/guide.
 He will answer any last-minute questions you have, and (most importantly) you will now have his personal cell phone number in case you need to call him in the morning.

 - Puget Sound trips – Check-in